-Many of the recommendations in this document apply only to applications that are configured to use Azure Active Directory as their identity provider.
+Many of the recommendations in this document apply only to applications that are configured to use Microsoft Entra ID as their identity provider.
 Configuring apps for Single Sign-On assures the benefits of credential policies, threat detection, auditing, logging, and other features add to those applications.
-Azure AD Application Management is the foundation on which all these recommendations are based.
+Microsoft Entra Application Management is the foundation on which all these recommendations are based.

-The recommendations in this document are aligned with the Identity Secure Score, an automated assessment of your Azure AD tenant’s identity security configuration.
-Organizations can use the Identity Secure Score page in the Azure AD portal to find gaps in their current security configuration to ensure they follow current Microsoft best practices for security.
+The recommendations in this document are aligned with the Identity Secure Score, an automated assessment of your Microsoft Entra tenant’s identity security configuration.
+Organizations can use the Identity Secure Score page in the Microsoft Entra admin center to find gaps in their current security configuration to ensure they follow current Microsoft best practices for security.
 Implementing each recommendation in the Secure Score page will increase your score and allow you to track your progress, plus help you compare your implementation against other similar size organizations.

-Some of the functionality recommended here is available to all customers, while others require an Azure AD Premium subscription.
-Please review Azure Active Directory pricing and Azure AD Deployment checklist for more information.
+Some of the functionality recommended here is available to all customers, while others require a Microsoft Entra ID P1 or P2 subscription.
+Please review Microsoft Entra pricing and Microsoft Entra Deployment checklist for more information.

 Before you begin: Protect privileged accounts with MFA

 Before you begin this checklist, make sure you don't get compromised while you're reading this checklist.
-In Azure Active Directory we observe 50 million password attacks daily, yet only 20% of users and 30% of global admins are using strong authentications such as multi-factor authentication (MFA).
+In Microsoft Entra we observe 50 million password attacks daily, yet only 20% of users and 30% of global admins are using strong authentications such as multifactor authentication (MFA).
 These statistics are based on data as of August 2021.
-In Azure AD, users who have privileged roles, such as administrators, are the root of trust to build and manage the rest of the environment.
+In Microsoft Entra ID, users who have privileged roles, such as administrators, are the root of trust to build and manage the rest of the environment.
 Implement the following practices to minimize the effects of a compromise.

 Attackers who get control of privileged accounts can do tremendous damage, so it's critical to protect these accounts before proceeding.
-Enable and require Azure AD Multi-Factor Authentication (MFA) for all administrators in your organization using Azure AD Security Defaults or Conditional Access.
+Enable and require Microsoft Entra multifactor authentication (MFA) for all administrators in your organization using Microsoft Entra Security Defaults or Conditional Access.
 It's critical.

 All set?
 Let's get started on the checklist.

 As an organization you need to make sure that your identities are validated and secured with MFA everywhere.
 In 2020, the FBI IC3 Report identified phishing as the top crime type for victim complaints.
 The number of reports doubled compared to the previous year.
 Phishing poses a significant threat to both businesses and individuals, and credential phishing was used in many of the most damaging attacks last year.
-Azure Active Directory (Azure AD) Multi-Factor Authentication (MFA) helps safeguard access to data and applications, providing another layer of security by using a second form of authentication.
-Organizations can enable multi-factor authentication with Conditional Access to make the solution fit their specific needs.
-Take a look at this deployment guide to see how you how to plan, implement, and roll-out Azure AD MFA.
+Microsoft Entra multifactor authentication (MFA) helps safeguard access to data and applications, providing another layer of security by using a second form of authentication.
+Organizations can enable multifactor authentication with Conditional Access to make the solution fit their specific needs.
+Take a look at this deployment guide to see how you how to plan, implement, and roll-out Microsoft Entra multifactor authentication.

 Make sure your organization uses strong authentication

-To easily enable the basic level of identity security, you can use the one-click enablement with Azure AD security defaults.
-Security defaults enforce Azure AD MFA for all users in a tenant and blocks sign-ins from legacy protocols tenant-wide.
+To easily enable the basic level of identity security, you can use the one-click enablement with Microsoft Entra security defaults.
+Security defaults enforce Microsoft Entra multifactor authentication for all users in a tenant and blocks sign-ins from legacy protocols tenant-wide.

 Start banning commonly attacked passwords and turn off traditional complexity, and expiration rules.

 Many organizations use traditional complexity and password expiration rules.
 Microsoft's research has shown and NIST guidance states that these policies cause users to choose passwords that are easier to guess.
-We recommend you use Azure AD password protection a dynamic banned password feature using current attacker behavior to prevent users from setting passwords that can easily be guessed.
-This capability is always on when users are created in the cloud, but is now also available for hybrid organizations when they deploy Azure AD password protection for Windows Server Active Directory.
+We recommend you use Microsoft Entra password protection a dynamic banned password feature using current attacker behavior to prevent users from setting passwords that can easily be guessed.
+This capability is always on when users are created in the cloud, but is now also available for hybrid organizations when they deploy Microsoft Entra password protection for Windows Server Active Directory.
 In addition, we recommend you remove expiration policies.
 Password change offers no containment benefits as cyber criminals almost always use credentials as soon as they compromise them.
 Refer to the following article to Set the password expiration policy for your organization.

 Protect against leaked credentials and add resilience against outages

-The simplest and recommended method for enabling cloud authentication for on-premises directory objects in Azure AD is to enable password hash synchronization (PHS).
+The simplest and recommended method for enabling cloud authentication for on-premises directory objects in Microsoft Entra ID is to enable password hash synchronization (PHS).
 If your organization uses a hybrid identity solution with pass-through authentication or federation, then you should enable password hash sync for the following two reasons:

-- The Users with leaked credentials report in Azure AD warns of username and password pairs, which have been exposed publically.
+- The Users with leaked credentials report in Microsoft Entra ID warns of username and password pairs, which have been exposed publically.
 An incredible volume of passwords is leaked via phishing, malware, and password reuse on third-party sites that are later breached.
 Microsoft finds many of these leaked credentials and will tell you, in this report, if they match credentials in your organization – but only if you enable password hash sync or have cloud-only identities.

 - If an on-premises outage happens, like a ransomware attack, you can switch over to using cloud authentication using password hash sync.
-This backup authentication method will allow you to continue accessing apps configured for authentication with Azure Active Directory, including Microsoft 365.
+This backup authentication method will allow you to continue accessing apps configured for authentication with Microsoft Entra ID, including Microsoft 365.
 In this case, IT staff won't need to resort to shadow IT or personal email accounts to share data until the on-premises outage is resolved.

-Passwords are never stored in clear text or encrypted with a reversible algorithm in Azure AD.
+Passwords are never stored in clear text or encrypted with a reversible algorithm in Microsoft Entra ID.
 For more information on the actual process of password hash synchronization, see Detailed description of how password hash synchronization works.

 Implement AD FS extranet smart lockout

 Smart lockout helps lock out bad actors that try to guess your users' passwords or use brute-force methods to get in.
 Smart lockout can recognize sign-ins that come from valid users and treat them differently than ones of attackers and other unknown sources.
 Attackers get locked out, while your users continue to access their accounts and be productive.
-Organizations, which configure applications to authenticate directly to Azure AD benefit from Azure AD smart lockout.
+Organizations, which configure applications to authenticate directly to Microsoft Entra ID benefit from Microsoft Entra smart lockout.
 Federated deployments that use AD FS 2016 and AD FS 2019 can enable similar benefits using AD FS Extranet Lockout and Extranet Smart Lockout.